 1. I'm teaching my kids responsibility by having them clean for me.

-2. The house is just going to get dirty again anyway.
+2. The house is just going to get dirty again anyway.3.
+I need to exercise and cleaning will tire me out.

 4. The lady from the health department is on vacation this week.